mdn/content/files/en-us/web/css/text-wrap/index.md

 As `balance` is limited to a short number of lines then this should generally be used for headings, captions, and blockquotes.

-The `pretty` value can have a negative effect on performance and should be only used for longer blocks of text when layout is favorable over paint performance.
+The `pretty` value can have a negative effect on performance and should be only used for longer blocks of text when layout is favorable over speed.

 The `stable` value should be used on content that is [`contenteditable`](/en-US/docs/Web/HTML/Global_attributes/contenteditable) attribute.
 This ensures that the previous lines remain stable when users edit the content.